muflone/mumailer/README.md

 # Basic usage

-To use mumailer from Python you have to instance a **Connection** and a **Message** objects and then execute the send method on the connection object passing the message object.
+To use MuMailer from Python you have to instance a **Connection** and a **Message** objects and then execute the send method on the connection object passing the message object.